DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-22 Leo Feedback.md

 ----
 # Elden Ring References

-We were looking at Elden Ring specifically for inspiration for the props and
+We were looking at Elden Ring specifically for inspiration for the props, set-dressing, and layout of the levels